Ocean Standards - CWA §316(b) Regulation

 Committees

-The two committees listed below, were convened by the Executive Directory of the State Water board, as required by the Policy.
-The committees are subject to the Bagley-Keene Open Meeting Act
+The two committees listed below, were convened by the Executive Director of the State Water Board, as required by the OTC Policy.
+The committees are subject to the Bagley-Keene Open Meeting Act.

 Statewide Advisory Committee on Cooling Water Intake Structures (SACCWIS)